-A test is a chance to become better, and that’s why those who understand what can be gained are eager for the opportunity.
+A test is a chance to become better, and that’s why those who understand what can be gained welcome the opportunity.

 In the book of Job, we read, “But he knows the way that I take; when he has tested me, I will come forth as gold.”
-God knows what we’ll do in a test.
+God already knows what we’ll do in any given test.
 He knows exactly what we are capable of becoming.
 But we don’t always know.
-We are all born with great potential, but it takes a test to bring out our best.
+We are all born with great potential, but sometimes it takes a test to bring out our best.